wdi-sg/cyphers/README.md

 Plaintext:  THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG
 Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD
 ```

+### Further
+Write your function such that it can decode a message given to it as well.